To the readers of Farnam Street:

 The experience of existing readers will not be compromised to add new readers.
 For a large part of the year, there was an annoying little pop-up that appeared on the screen asking for your email address.
 This was a mistake.
 While it helped us grow at about 2500 readers a month, it’s annoying to some and degrades the reading experience for all.
 You deserve better.
 I fumbled here and hopefully recovered.
 I was aware of how annoying it was and failed to act.
 The allure of 100,000 readers is a strong pull — especially when my mother reminds me that her “small town” (my words, not hers) has more people than I have readers.
 Anyway, the pop-up is off now.

 The site will function better.
 We will be seeking to engage a web designer in 2016 or 2017 to redesign the site to improve navigation, organization, and the overall reading experience.
 This is more about finding the right person or team to work with us and less about the year in which it happens.

 Products will exceed your expectations.
 We have two new things slated to roll out in 2016 — a mini-course in January on How to Read A Book and a project I’ll reveal when the time is right.
 To help ensure we’re delivering at the quality and caliber you deserve, we’ve invested in hiring the right people to help design, develop, and deliver these courses.
 I hope you’ll offer your honest feedback.

-Having no idea what tomorrow might bring, I try to prepare for an uncertain future.
+We have no idea what tomorrow will bring, so we try to prepare for an uncertain future.
 I show up to the office every day looking for opportunities to move forward in the best way I can.
 That’s usually putting one foot in front of the other and trying to make incremental progress without regressing.